sebasfalcone/better-work-notes/Dessign_Patterns.md

 ![Composition_over_inheritance_inheritance](./Resources/Composition_over_inheritance/inheritance.jpeg)

-Each additional parameter results in multiplying the number of subclasses.
-There's a lot of duplicated code between subclasses, because you can't extend two classes at the same time.
+Each additional parameter results in multiplying the number of sub-classes.
+There's a lot of duplicated code between sub-classes, because you can't extend two classes at the same time.

 With composition, instead of a car objects implementing a behavior on their own, they can delegate it to other objects.